byjg/php-anydataset-nosql/docs/AwsDynamoDbKeyValue.md

 ---
 sidebar_position: 2
+title: AWS DynamoDB
+description: AWS DynamoDB Key/Value driver with type-safe attribute definitions
 ---

 # AWS DynamoDB

 AWS DynamoDB is a managed NoSQL database service that provides fast and predictable performance with seamless scalability.
+This driver provides a Key/Value interface for DynamoDB.

 ```php
 <?php